karoteeni110/Finnish-verb-derivation/README.md

 Finnish verb guesser (Alpha testing V0.0.1)

-## My plan
+## The goal

-The guesser produces derivative forms of the input verb.
+The guesser should produce derivative forms of the input verb.

-E.g.

-input:
+E.g. If we input:

 ```
 hfst[1]: down antaa